zillow/ctds/docs/faq.rst

 ----------------------------------------------------------------

 In Python 2 :py:class:`bytes` and :py:class:`str` are equivalent.
-As such it is difficult for `ctds` to infer a proper *SQL* type from the Python type.
+As such it is difficult for `cTDS` to infer a proper *SQL* type from the Python type.
 :py:class:`unicode` should be used in Python 2 when a **CHAR**-type parameter is desired.
 Alternatively, :py:class:`ctds.SqlVarChar` can be used to explicitly define the desired *SQL* type.